Mao Zedong Caused One of World’s Worst Environmental Disasters, Killing Millions

 Already burdened by a lack of food even before the “Great Leap Forward” campaign, the overflow of insects, plus the added effects of widespread deforestation and misuse of poisons and pesticides, were a significant contributor to the Great Chinese Famine (1958-1962) in which millions of people died of starvation.

-People simply ran out of things to eat; the official number of fatalities from the Chinese government was 15 million.
+People simply ran out of things to eat; the official number of fatalities by the Chinese government was 15 million.
 However, it’s estimated by some scholars fatalities were as high as 45 or even 78 million.
 Chinese journalist Yang Jisheng, who chronicled the famine in his book Tombstone, estimates the deaths at 36 million people.
 (The book, published in the U.S. last year, is banned in China.)

 Over 50 years later, the Great Famine remains a taboo topic.
 This is because of the extreme measures people had to go to in order to stay alive.
 Yang told NPR that unbearable hunger made people behave in inhuman ways.
 Even government records reported cases where people ate human flesh from dead bodies.